Yoast/wordpress-seo/packages/yoastseo/GLOSSARY.md

 - Content quality assessment

 ### <a name="keyphrase"></a>Keyphrase
 The main search term or topic being targeted.
-Can be:
-- Single word ("SEO")
-- Multiple words ("WordPress SEO plugin")
-- Contains function words ("how to bake bread")
+We use `keyphrase` and `keyword` interchangeably, but primarily the former, as a keyphrase can be a single word ("SEO") or consist of multiple words ("WordPress SEO plugin"), and even contain function words ("how to bake bread").

 **Keyphrase Analysis:**
 ```mermaid